How Much Weight Can A Horse Carry? (With Charts)

 Is there a weight limit for riding a horse?

 To some extent the question shouldn’t be how much a horse can carry but instead how much can they carry safely, the addition of the word ‘safely’ can make a big difference to the answer.
-Of course, a horse CAN carry the weight but research has shown that anything over 20% will cause the horse soreness as well as physical stress.
+Of course, a horse CAN carry the weight but research cited in the Journal of Equine Veterinary Science has shown that anything over 20% will cause the horse soreness as well as physical stress.
 This means that a horse shouldn’t carry more than 20% of their ideal body weight but that includes the saddle and any accessories too which is why many people insist the limit should be lower.

-With this in mind a safe limit for any rider should be no more than 15% of the horse’s ideal body weight, this means that the horse can comfortably carry the rider, along with the tack, without suffering any undue stress.
+With this in mind a safe limit for any rider should be for them to weigh no more than 15% of the horse’s ideal body weight.
+This means that the horse can comfortably carry the rider, along with the tack, without suffering any undue stress.

 Can you ride a horse if you’re overweight?